 Under NEPA Assignment, California assumes sole responsibility and liability for its NEPA actions and decisions and is subject to federal court jurisdiction.
 California waived its 11th amendment right to sovereign immunity against actions brought by its citizens in federal court for the narrow purposes of NEPA Assignment.
 The waiver has been enacted through a series of State legislative bills that added Section 820.1 to the Streets and Highways Code.

-FHWA renewed the Caltrans 23 USC 326 CE MOU on April 18, 2019 for a three-year term.
-The 326 MOU was posted for comments in the Federal Register on February 11, 2019.
-The comment period closed on March 13, 2019.
-A total of 7 comments were submitted on the MOU, which didn’t introduce substantive changes to the MOU.
+FHWA renewed the Caltrans 23 USC 326 CE MOU on April 18, 2022 for a five-year term.
+The 326 MOU was posted for comments in the Federal Register on March 14, 2022.
+The comment period closed on April 13, 2022.
+A total of 4 comments were submitted on the MOU, which didn’t introduce substantive changes to the MOU.